-Insane mode is available on AWS for C5 series and C5n series.
-For more performance test results and how to tune your environment to get the best performance, check out this document.
+Insane Mode is available on AWS, Azure, GCP, and OCI.
+For more performance test results and information about how to tune your environment to get the best performance, see this document.

 How does Insane Mode work?¶

 When a gateway is launched with Insane Mode enabled, a new /26 public subnet is created where the Insane Mode gateway is launched on.

 Insane Mode builds high performance encryption tunnel over private network links.
-The private network links are Direct Connect (DX) and AWS Peering (PCX), Azure ExpressRoute, GCP FastConnect, and OCI InterConnect.
+The private network links are Direct Connect (DX)/AWS Peering (PCX), Azure ExpressRoute, GCP FastConnect, and OCI InterConnect.

-For Insane Mode between two gateways, between an Transit GW and a Spoke gateway, or between a Transit GW and a Transit GW (Transit Peering), the Aviatrix Controller automatically creates the underlying AWS Peering connection and builds the tunnels over it.
+For Insane Mode between two gateways, between a Transit GW and a Spoke Gateway, or between a Transit GW and a Transit GW (Transit Peering), the Aviatrix Controller automatically creates the underlying peering connection and builds the tunnels over it.

-Since Insane Mode tunnels are over private network links, the VPC route architecture is described as below, where EC2 instances associated route entry to the remote site point to Aviatrix gateway, and the Aviatrix gateway instance associated route entry to remote site points to PCX or VGW.
+Since Insane Mode tunnels are over private network links, the VPC/VNet route architecture is described as below, where virtual machine (EC2/GCE/OC) instances associated route entry to the remote site point to Aviatrix Gateway, and the Aviatrix Gateway instance associated route entry to remote site points to PCX or VGW.